New Customer? Start here.

 Sencha

 Sencha is by far the most commonly cultivated and consumed green tea in Japan and constitutes the backbone of Japanese tea traditions.
-The leaves are typically steamed for 10-60 seconds, dried with hot air, churned, and via a multi-staged process rolled into flat needles.
+The leaves are typically steamed for 10-60 seconds, dried with hot air, churned, and rolled into flat needles via a multi-staged process.
 The flavour profile of sencha is very diverse and varies between sweet, fresh and grassy to robustly bitter.
-The region of cultivation as well as quality of the tea play a significant role in determining flavour.
+The region of cultivation as well as quality of production play a significant role in determining flavour.

 Cultivation & Processing